What Are Ethical Hackers and Should You Hire One?

 Small businesses aren’t doing enough to protect themselves. | Source: Twitter

-But are services like ‘ethical hacking’ essential, or are they snake oil for digitally challenged?
+But are services like ‘ethical hacking’ essential, or are they snake oil for the digitally challenged?
 Let’s take a deeper look.

 What Are Ethical Hackers?